abderrahmaneOU/AirBnB-Clone-project/README.md

 **Responsive Interface**
 A user-friendly web interface that works across devices.
 It ensures a smooth experience whether accessed on desktop, tablet, or mobile.

+## API Security

+**Authentication**
+We will implement user authentication to verify the identity of users before allowing access to protected resources.
+This helps ensure that only registered users can log in and interact with their accounts securely.

+**Authorization**
+Authorization will be used to control what authenticated users can do.
+For example, only property owners can modify their listings, and only users who made a booking can leave a review.
+This prevents unauthorized actions on sensitive data.

+**Rate Limiting**
+Rate limiting will be enforced to prevent abuse such as spamming the API with excessive requests.
+It protects the system from performance degradation and denial-of-service attacks.

+**Data Validation and Sanitization**
+All input data will be validated and sanitized to prevent common vulnerabilities like SQL injection and cross-site scripting (XSS).
+This ensures that only clean, expected data is processed.

+**Secure Communication (HTTPS)**
+The application will enforce HTTPS for all communication between clients and the server.
+This encrypts sensitive data such as login credentials and payment information to prevent eavesdropping.